Maintain social distancing

 4) Go to work if you are unable to work from home

 - Employees should be working at home, if possible.
+Unless working in critical industry or roles.

 - Try and avoid using public transport, instead cycle and walk, where possible.